 Displaying 990 questions Show Answers

-To ask the Scottish Government what action it is taking to address any shortage of prescribers of attention deficit hyperactivity disorder (ADHD) medication and treatment in Scotland.
+To ask the Scottish Government what steps it is taking to ensure that there is consistent access to attention deficit hyperactivity disorder (ADHD) medication across all NHS boards.

 To ask the Scottish Government what plans it has to publish national minimum standards for attention deficit hyperactivity disorder (ADHD) post-diagnostic support.